demetrius-rhodes/Data-Analyst-Portfolio/DataQuest/README.md

 # Dataquest Projects
 ___

 #### This folder contains projects that have been done on Dataquest.
 The track I am currently on is the Data Analyst track that is sepearated into 7 parts.
 Each of the seperate part have courses with the various topics that will be listed below.
 At the end of each course a certificate is awarded.
+Below shows the course and the certificate.
+If there is a project, it will be listed under the course and a directory with the course name is made containing the project.

 ## Course 1 - Python for Data Science: Fundamentals
 ##### [Certificate](https://app.dataquest.io/view_cert/4N0T8L65JBP0QQMUOQ9P/)